 The advantages of the proposed scheme are not only increasing the energy saving of the access network and finding the optimum time to start the energy saving period but also the flexibility of implementation since the same energy saving can be obtained by either more number of switched off cells during a short period of time or by switching off small number of cells for a longer period of time which can be concluded from (2.12) and shown in Figure 2.5b.
-The choice of implementation can be done according to the slope of daily traffic distribution in which the choice of turning off small number of cells for a longer period of time to start the energy saving period is not too long.
+The choice of implementation can be done according to the slope of daily traffic distribution in which the choice of turning off small number of cells for a long period of time makes more sense if the traffic intensity f(t) decays slowly, so that the time to wait to start the energy saving period is not too long.
 The major drawback for the scheme is the lack of cellular geometry constraints in the model since xN cells may not be able to serve the users in the network when the coverage areas of the cells are taken into consideration.
 The model can be enhanced by introducing a multi-state cell switch off model instead of the two state day/night scheme, and modeling accurate traffic distributions for each cell distinctly which do not necessarily decay monotonically but instead fluctuate over time.

-An alternative way of energy saving via cooperation in cellular networks in demonstrated in [22], which extends the cooperation between access network components of the same provider mentioned in [21] to cooperation between multiple cellular network operators that are able to provide full service to a certain spatial where $N{on}$ is the set of the active operators remaining after operator n switches off and $\alpha_n$ is the scaling factor for the number of users in each operator $n \in N$ as shown in Figure 2.6.
-The traffic load in the switched off operator n is transferred to the remaining active network providers $N{on}$ as roaming subscribers.
+An alternative way of energy saving via cooperation in cellular networks in demonstrated in [22], which extends the cooperation between access network components of the same provider mentioned in [21] to cooperation between multiple cellular network operators that are able to provide full service to a certain spatial region.
+Proposed scheme suggests that network provider, $n \in N$, switches off completely at the optimal energy saving time τ_n derived as where N{on} is the set of the active operators remaining after operator n switches off and α_n is the scaling factor for the number of users in each operator $n \in N$ as shown in Figure 2.6.
+The traffic load in the switched off operator n is transferred to the remaining active network providers N{on} as roaming subscribers.
 It can be seen from (2.13) that the operators' switch off order follows an increasing traffic load pattern and the network operator with the highest traffic load is always on.
 The total energy consumption in the considered region that supports network operator coordination can be formulated as